Educational outreach, events and programs for biodiversity conservation

 Griffith University is aligned with the United Nation's Sustainable Development Goals (SDGs) and committed to creating sustainable cities and communities and tackling global challenges around climate action, life below water, and life on land.

-Events for sustainable land use
+Events for conservation and sustainable land use

 Each year, Griffith University supports, hosts and organises events aimed to promote conservation and sustainable utilisation of the land, including native - wild land - forests.